Inside 11 abandoned celebrity mansions left to languish

 In 2017, the urban explorer known as Illsight gained access to the abandoned building and found, to his surprise, that the power and water were on and working and that the property was largely untouched.

-It was said that certain original elements were to be preserved in the planned Chinese studies centre including four window frames and the colourful 3D mosaic made by Lee that once adorned the wall.
-However, the original house was demolished in September 2019.
+It was said that certain original elements were to be preserved in the planned Chinese studies centre, including four window frames and the colourful 3D mosaic made by Lee that once adorned the wall.
+However, these plans never came to fruition and the original house was sadly demolished in September 2019.

 Bruce Lee's Hong Kong home

-In the video, he discovers a lot of bedrooms and bathrooms, as you would expect from a hotel, plus a working kitchen with chopsticks, a wok, cleaning products and even cooking oil still on the shelves.
+In the video, the urban explorer discovers a lot of bedrooms and bathrooms, as you would expect from a hotel, plus a working kitchen with chopsticks, a wok, cleaning products and even cooking oil still on the shelves.

 Steve Jobs' demolished California mansion